KQM-git/HSRNews/readme.md

 - Fixes an issue with the character Natasha (Abundance: Physical)'s Technique having abnormal effects in certain adventures within the Simulated Universe: Swarm Disaster.

+- Fixes the text error in the "Version 1.3 Nameless Honor Details" announcement regarding when the purchase period will end for the online top-up center.
+The actual purchase period in both the online top-up center and within the game are unaffected.

 #### ■2023/09/06

 - Optimizes some of the materials and information displayed in the App Store page.
 Trailblazers do not need to update the store and can continue to play the game normally.